PX4/PX4-Devguide/en/advanced/camera_trigger.md

 ![](../../assets/trigger_pins.png)

 You will need to connect the Seagull MAP2 to AUX 5 and AUX 6 on your autopilot.
 Pin 1 goes to AUX 5, and Pin 2 to AUX 6.
 The other end of the MAP2 cable will go into the QX-1's "MULTI" port.

+#### Camera configuration :

+We need to avoid autofocus and metering lag when the camera is triggered, so :

+* Manual focus to infinity
+* Set camera to continuous shooting mode
+* Manually set exposure and aperture

+ISO
+White balance
+Lens used
+White balance manual, focus to infinity, aperture to lowest, and after setting these params the highest speed possible to acquire a good amount of light

 #### Mission planning :